MetallerTM/klassez/docs/source/userguide.rst

    s.adjph()

-or by passing the phase angles, in degrees, to ``adjph``.
+or by passing the phase angles, in degrees, to :meth:`adjph`.
 Example, if you know you need to phase your spectrum with :math:`30` degrees of :math:`\phi^{(0)}` and :math:`-55` degrees of :math:`\phi^{(1)}` with the pivot set at 7.32 ppm: